Male Breast Reduction

 AFTER YOUR SURGERY

-After surgery, you will wear an elastic bandage over gauze dressings.
+You will wear an elastic bandage over gauze dressings after surgery.
 Your chest will be bruised, swollen, and uncomfortable for a day or two, but the pain should not be severe.
 Any discomfort you feel can be relieved with prescribed medications.
 Within a couple days, the bandages will be replaced by a compression vest.
 You will need to wear this garment around the clock for two to three weeks.
 If your chest skin is very dry following surgery, you may apply a moisturizer several times a day.
 Be careful not to tug at your skin in the process, and keep the moisturizer away from the suture areas.
 Expect some loss of feeling in your nipples and chest skin, caused by the swelling after surgery.
 This numbness usually fades as the swelling subsides over the next six weeks.
 In some patients, however, it may last a year or more, and occasionally it may be permanent.

 GETTING BACK TO NORMAL